Three flagship urology-oncology products

 Tasquinimod, first molecule in its class

 Currently in phase III in partnership with Active Biotech, tasquinimod targets patients with metastatic prostate cancer, which are resistant to chemical or surgical castration, in patients who have not yet received chemotherapy (little or non-symptomatic).
 As a result of its unique therapeutic approach, tasquinimod has promising potential for the treatment of other malignancies in addition to prostate cancer.
 Indeed, tasquinimod is the first of a new therapeutic class of molecules, acting on the micro environment of cancers, which are immunoactive (ie. which restore immune system reactions against tumors) and antiangiogenic (which inhibit the development of blood vessels that irrigate tumors).
-A phase II clinical trial evaluating the safety and efficacy of tasquinimod in advanced or metastatic hepato-cellular, ovarian, renal cell and gastric carcinomas in patients who have progressed after standard anti-tumor therapies is in progress.
+A phase II clinical trial evaluating the safety and efficacy of tasquinimod in advanced or metastatic hepato-cellular, carcinoma in patients who have progressed after standard therapy is in progress.

 In urology-oncology, biomarkers and molecular tools now available are crucial for personalized medicine.
 They enhance our understanding of cancer mechanisms and open the way for an integrated approach to more appropriate diagnosis and treatment of patients using innovative molecules.